Ensure your CV format is structured to best highlight your unique experience and life situation.

 Before you begin writing, make sure you know how to write a CV in a way that best emphasises your strengths.

-1. Begin with a captivating journalist CV personal statement
+1. Begin with an engaging personal statement

 Entry-level journalist personal statement example